Travel to Seychelles

 For a more laid-back ambiance, head to Eden Island, a swanky marina home to a number of nice bars.
 Chief among them is the wooden-terraced Boardwalk, which is popular with Seychellois trendsetters and tourists alike.
 Overlooking a harbour filled with bobbing super yachts, it’s the perfect place for a couple of relaxing cocktails.

-If you still have energy to burn, there are a number of popular nightclubs around Mahé, including the ever-popular Katiolo, a family-run venue that has been going strong for decades, and Tequila Boom, where you can dance till the early hours of the morning.
+If you still have energy to burn, there are a number of popular nightclubs around Mahé, including the ever-popular Katiolo, a family-run venue that has been going strong for decades, where you can dance till the early hours of the morning.

 - Planning your Seychelles holiday

-With a rich calendar of events, why not book your tropical getaway to coincide with a national celebration, such as the Carnaval International de Victoria, a parade of floats and performers from all over of the world that floods the capital with energy.
+With a rich calendar of events, why not book your tropical getaway to coincide with a national celebration.
 The archipelago is also home to the Kreol Festival, an annual fête that celebrates the different ethnicities, traditions and cultures that make up the Seychelles.
 The annual Round Table Regatta, where the shores of Mahé welcome hundreds of yachts, dinky mini-Mahés and other vessels, is also a great time to visit.

 Air Seychelles ensures that your memories of the Seychelles begin the moment you step aboard our aircraft, where our award-winning service and Creole Spirit combine to make your journey unforgettable from start to finish.
 Plus, with a range of scheduled domestic flights and chartered services, Air Seychelles is the best way to go island-hopping in the archipelago.
 Get ready for your own Robinson Crusoe experience – with the addition of a few 21st century creature comforts, of course.
 It’s sure to be unforgettable.
 Book your flight to the Seychelles today.